Some posts contain compensated links. Please read this disclaimer for more info.

 Huge portions of veggie and meat dishes made with fresh ingredients make The Little Things one of the most healthy and satisfying places to dine in all of Sofia.
 Bread and hummus, mouth-watering fresh salads, and chunks of chargrilled chicken wrapped in pita bread; these are just a few of the meal options served at one of Sofia’s most outstanding restaurants.

 The Little Things has it all, and this restaurant really prides itself on delivering outstanding food every single mealtime.
-It’s a local favorite for a very good reason.
+It’s a local favorite for an excellent reason.

 The Best Cafes In Sofia